FWasik/Parts-Warehouse-App/README.md

 ### Endpoints
 A available endpoints are:

-For GET (all objects in collection), POST method:
+For GET (all objects in collection), POST methods:
 * http[]()://localhost:8000/api/warehouse/parts/
 * http[]()://localhost:8000/api/warehouse/categories/

-For GET (single object), DELETE, PATCH, PUT:
+For GET (single object), DELETE, PATCH, PUT methods:
 * http[]()://localhost:8000/api/warehouse/parts/<part_serial_number>/
 * http[]()://localhost:8000/api/warehouse/categories/<category_name>/

-For search endpoint there is one method allowed which is GET:
+For search endpoint there is one method allowed which is GET method:
 * http[]()://localhost:8000/api/warehouse/parts-search/?<field_name>=<value_to_filter>

 with any number of fields after which filtering will take place.
 They must be separated by "&" in endpoint.